Data Visualisation

 Overview

-This unit aims to instruct students on the fundamental principles of information visualisation, and good design practices.
+This unit aims to instruct students on the principles of data visualisation, and good design practices.
 Students will explore a wide range of visualisation idioms and develop the ability to create visualisations that empower users to understand real-world data sets.
+Students will also develop project management skills and professional ethics during their project and research paper.

 Requisites